codefellows/seattle-code-javascript-401d42/class-32/lab/README.md

-# LAB - Custom Hooks
+# LAB: Context API - Behaviors

-**To Do List Manager Phase 2:** Connecting the To Do Application to an external API and Database
+**To Do List Manager Phase 2:** Incorporate configuration settings to the application

-In this phase, we'll be connecting our application to an API so that our list will be saved permanently.
-This will require a working and deployed API server with a proper "To Do" data model and appropriate REST routes
+In this phase, we'll be adding an editor so that users can save their preferences for the application, allowing them to change some of the default behaviors

 ## Before you begin

 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

+1. Continue to work in your GitHub Repository named `todo-app`
-> Building off of your previous day's branch, create a new branch for today called 'custom-hooks' and continue to work in your 'todo' repository.
+1. Create and work in a new branch for today called 'context-methods'

 ## Business Requirements